iceland - Fire & ice

 [ Eystrahorn ]

 This location is a path less travelled and not popular with tourism, due to its location in the far southeast of Iceland.
-Eystrahorn mountain is equally as impressive as it´s famous neighbour (Vestrarahorn) and yet remains elusive to most people.
+Eystrahorn mountain is equally as impressive as it´s famous neighbour (Vestrahorn) and yet remains elusive to most people.
 From a photographic point of view, the high imposing peaks and dramatic seascape provide great opportunities for our trip.
 There is a long stretch of black volcanic sand which has created a protected lagoon and hosts an array of wildlife.
 A lighthouse completes the scene.

-[ Vestrarahorn ]
+[ Vestrahorn ]

 This iconic mountain is a photographer's dream.
 Again the area is black volcanic sand but with huge sand dunes that scatter the area.
 The patterns in the dunes themselves can make for some very good photographic opportunities.
-On a still day, the reflection of the mountainous peaks also provide some great opportunities.
+On a still day, the reflection of the mountainous peaks also provides some great opportunities.
 The peaks are often covered with low cloud or mist and as this swirls around the jagged peaks it creates a wonderful atmospheric landscape.

 [ Recommended Equipment ]